hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 ### Planning for and organizing large datasets/analyses

-We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.
-[More on this coming up later.]

 Sequencing projects can quickly accumulate hundreds of files across tens of folders and occupy gigabytes/petabytes of space with pertinent, as well as redundant information.
-Hence, before you start any type of sequencing data analysis it is best to make sure you have the necessary storage space available, a data archiving plan in place, and most importantly, that you stay as organized as possible.
-As you can imagine, when performing such an analysis, wherein a large number of datasets are processed using a workflow with lots of steps, requires a focus on data provenance.
-This is important for many reasons, including publishing, data sharing, reusing methods etc.
+Therefore, befire you start any type of data analysis, it is best to make sure you have the necessary storage space available, a data archiving plan in place, and most importantly, that you stay as organized as possible during the analysis.
+As you can imagine, performing an analysis with a large number of datasets that get processed using multi-step workflows requires a focus on data provenance.
+This is important for many reasons, including publishing, data sharing, reusing methods/worksflows etc.

 We won't be talking much about planning for storage and archiving, but will focus on how to organize an RNA-Seq experiment and thereby making data provenance easier.